wwpa65/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-A screenshot of data frame for Suspension Coil data is shown in Figure 3.
+The Suspension_Coil dataset (CSV) was imported into R dataframe.
+A screenshot of data frame for Suspension Coil data is shown in **Figure 3**.

 ![SuspensionCoil_Data](/images/suspension-coil-data.png)